Fedict/eid-client-server/README.md

 This artifact holds Java classes that are shared between the clients and the server.
 This artifact basically defines the protocol used between them.

+* *eid-server-spi*:
+This artifact holds the service provider interfaces (SPIs) that can be used to configure the eID Server.
+The configuration of the eID Server directly impacts the behavior of the eID clients.

 # Building

 eID Client Server can be build using a standard Maven build.
 Simply run the following command: